Mandatory Aarogya Setu app, no cabin baggage: Rules ready for resuming flights

 Green status on Aarogya Setu app, web check-in, and temperature checks for all domestic departing and arriving passengers have also been proposed.

 People above 80 years of age will be restricted from travel in phase I of flight resumption.
-No cabin baggage in initial phase, checked-in baggage to be only one piece.
+No cabin baggage in initial phase, checked-in baggage to be only one piece weighing less than 20kg.

 Not just for passengers, the draft SOP has suggested measures that could be followed by security agencies as well as airport operators, including doing away with identity card checks at airport entry gates and ensuring social distancing requirements.